manalotoj/angularjs/README.md

 - [Chutzpah](http://chutzpah.codeplex.com/) - a javascript test runner that provides VS integration.
 - [Jasmine](http://pivotal.github.io/jasmine/) - a BDD-style framework for testing JavaScript code.

+#Quirks#

+- If your JavaScript unit tests do not appear in test explorer, restart VS.
+- In VS 2013, running unit tests with Resharper results in a new blank browser session each time.